Scottish government aims to buy Prestwick airport to protect jobs

-LONDON (Reuters) - The Scottish government unveiled plans on Tuesday to buy Prestwick airport near Glasgow from the current owner, New Zealand utilities investor Infratil Ltd, to safeguard jobs.
+LONDON, Oct 8 (Reuters) - The Scottish government unveiled plans on Tuesday to buy Prestwick airport near Glasgow from the current owner, New Zealand utilities investor Infratil Ltd , to safeguard jobs.

 Deputy First Minister Nicola Sturgeon said she hoped negotiations with Infratil to take Glasgow’s second airport into public ownership would take no longer than six weeks.